-Different companies offer different levels of support – some charge per hour, others are happy for you to call for a chat, some might only give email support.
+Different companies offer different levels of support – some charge per hour, others are happy for you to call for a chat, and some might only give email support.
 Ask questions like ‘what if I have a problem on a weekend?’.
-Most companies have some kind of out of hours service.
+Most companies have some kind of out-of-hours service.

 5 – Gut feeling!

 At the end of the day, we do business with people.
 Whilst you don’t need your web designer to be your best friend if you put all their technical expertise to one side, are you able to deal with the person on the other end of the phone/email/table.

 In our experience, there are a lot of great web developers out there with fantastic technical skills BUT few programmers have the people skills to work with and understand the needs of clients.
 That’s an entirely separate and special skill in itself.